-Thank you for choosing the Lee Chapel as the site for your wedding.
-The Lee Chapel Manager (hereinafter "Manager") and Staff will do everything we can to see that your wedding goes smoothly.
+Thank you for choosing the University Chapel as the site for your wedding.
+The Associate Director and Museums staff will do everything we can to see that your wedding goes smoothly.
 Because the Chapel is an historic building (listed on the National Register of Historic Buildings), every effort must be made to safeguard the building.
 Your agreement to comply with the following protocols will help to insure the survival of this historic site for future generations.

 - Only the Chapel auditorium is available for weddings; the Museum is off limits to the wedding party, guests, officiant, and vendors.
-All arrangements for the rehearsal and wedding ceremony must be made by the bride with the Lee Chapel office.
+All arrangements for the rehearsal and wedding ceremony must be made by the bride with the Museums office.

 - Vendors: Arrangements for all vendors must be made directly between the wedding party and the vendor.
-All vendors (florists, photographers/videographers, musicians, and wedding director) must be on the approved vendors list or, if you request a vendor not already on the approved list, approved by the Manager in advance specifically for your wedding, The "Wedding Vendor information Form" found on our website must be returned to the office 90 days prior to the wedding.
-The Manager has the authority and discretion to approve/disapprove any vendor.
+All vendors (florists, photographers/videographers, musicians, and wedding director) must be on the approved vendors list or, if you request a vendor not already on the approved list, approved by the Associate Director in advance specifically for your wedding, The "Wedding Vendor information Form" found on our website must be returned to the office 90 days prior to the wedding.
+The Associate Director has the authority and discretion to approve/disapprove any vendor.

 - Statue Chamber: Gates will remain locked and closed during all weddings and rehearsals.
 The solid wooden doors will remain open unless a request is made that they be closed.
 The antique chairs normally on display in the statue chamber will under no circumstances be used for weddings.